Things to do

 Be sure to book if you are planning to go at the weekend

-Lovely local with garden and beautiful setting next to village church.
-Notch above ordinary pub nosh.
+The Ring O Bells, Hinton Blewett, 15 mins.
+Lovely local with garden and beautiful setting next to village church with good pub nosh.

 Wookey Hole Inn, Wookey Hole, 15 minutes.
 Great to combine a visit to the caves.
 Relaxed and informal with good, freshly cooked food.
 Family friendly with crayons for the kids to deface the paper table cloths.